Z030/MassBan/README.md

 # MassBan
-* To be able to mass ban, you need to have admin permissions.
+* Disclaimer: To be able to mass ban, you need to have admin permissions.